sz3lp/ospreyexterior/docs/email-notifications.md

      };
    </script>
    ```
    This keeps credentials out of version control while retaining the email address override.
+You can also define `NEXT_PUBLIC_LEAD_NOTIFICATION_EMAIL` to set the default recipient without editing source files.

 2. **Store a `notification_email` column.** In Supabase, add a `notification_email` text column to the `leads` table so the posted value is persisted with each submission.
 The SQL below shows the expected structure the frontend code relies on: